-One simple way to gain insight into your brand value is to send brand surveys to your customers.
-Direct customer feedback will show you how people perceive your brand.
+One simple way to gain insight into your brand value is to send surveys to your customers, as direct customer feedback will show you how people perceive your brand.

-With brand analytics technology, you can accurately measure your brand awareness and track levels of recognition, popularity and loyalty among specific relevant audiences.
+With brand monitoring software, you can accurately measure your brand awareness and track levels of recognition, popularity, and customer loyalty among specific relevant audience segmentations.
 This helps you make better-informed decisions related to your brand.